dattali18/dattali18/README.md

 ![](https://komarev.com/ghpvc/?username=dattali18&color=fb4362)

-👋 Hi, I’m @dattali18 (Daniel Attali), a third-year software engineering student 🖥️ with a specialization in AI, ML, and Data Science.
+👋 Hi, I’m @dattali18 (Daniel Attali), a 4th year software engineering student 🖥️ with a specialization in AI, ML, and Data Science.
 I'm passionate about software development and have experience with a variety of programming languages and technologies:

 <!---
 <p>